awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 The `[AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html)` runbook creates an Amazon Machine Image \(AMI\) from a Windows Server instance in your account and upgrades this AMI to a supported version of your choice\.
 This multi\-step process can take up to two hours to complete\.

-To upgrade your Windows Server 2008 R2 instance to Windows Server 2016 or 2019, an in\-place upgrade is performed twice, first from Windows Server 2008 R2 to Windows Server 2012 R2, and then from Windows Server 2012 R2 to Windows Server 2016 or 2019\.
-Directly upgrading Windows Server 2008 R2 to Windows Server 2016 or 2019 is not supported\.
+To upgrade your Windows Server 2008 R2 instance to Windows Server 2016, 2019, or 2022, an in\-place upgrade is performed twice, first from Windows Server 2008 R2 to Windows Server 2012 R2, and then from Windows Server 2012 R2 to Windows Server 2016, 2019, or 2022\.
+Directly upgrading Windows Server 2008 R2 to Windows Server 2016, 2019, or 2022 is not supported\.

 In this workflow, the automation creates an AMI from the instance and then launches the new AMI in the subnet you provide\.
-The automation workflow performs an in\-place upgrade from Windows Server 2008 R2, 2012 R2 or 2016 to the selected version \(Windows Server 2012 R2, 2016, or 2019\)\.
+The automation workflow performs an in\-place upgrade from Windows Server 2008 R2, 2016, 2019 to the selected version \(Windows Server 2012 R2, 2016, 2019, or 2022\)\.
 It also updates or installs the AWS drivers required by the upgraded instance\.
 After the upgrade is complete, the workflow creates a new AMI and terminates the upgraded instance\.
-If you upgrade from Windows Server 2008 R2 to Windows Server 2016 or 2019, the automation creates two AMIs because the in\-place upgrade is performed twice\.
+If you upgrade from Windows Server 2008 R2 to Windows Server 2016, 2019, or 2022, the automation creates two AMIs because the in\-place upgrade is performed twice\.

 There are two AMIs included in the automated upgrade process:
 + **Current running instance**\.
 The first AMI is the current running instance, which is not upgraded\.
 This AMI is used to launch another instance to run the in\-place upgrade\.
 When the process is complete, this AMI is deleted from your account, unless you specifically request to keep the original instance\.
 This setting is handled by the parameter `KeepPreUpgradeImageBackUp` \(default value is `false`, which means the AMI is deleted by default\)\.